Presenting at Paideia

 What is a Performance Presentation?

 While traditional performance offers only the outcomes of creative research, performance presentations give creative researchers the opportunity to share both process and product.
-Each artist is given time to discuss their inspirations, methods, and techniques with an audience before presenting the results of their process in dramatic speeches / scenes, dances, musical performances, and other forms of creative activity (including visual arts).
+Each artist is given time to discuss their inspirations, methods, and techniques with an audience before presenting the results of their process in dramatic speeches / scenes, dances, musical performances, poetry/creative writing readings, and other forms of creative activity (including visual arts).

 Performance presentations should include…